Ultra Fast Calorimeter Simulation with Generative Machine Learning on FPGAs: Results

-Figure~\ref{fig:Ei_histo} shows the per-layer energy distributions comparing the Geant4 truth and the VAE-FPGA generated results.
+Figure~\ref{fig:Ei_histo} shows the per-layer energy distributions comparing the Geant4 truth to the VAE-GPU and VAE-FPGA generated results.
 The energy distribution across layers along the $z$-direction captures the longitudinal development of the shower and serves as a key observable for benchmarking the generation accuracy, including the shower shape and voxel-energy correlations.
 The observables and their correlations closely match the reference simulation, with no visible artifacts, indicating that the generative model reproduces calorimeter information at the level of detailed shower shapes, beyond the total energy response.
-Averaging over all physics variables gives an average separation of $S=0.054$ for the VAE-GPU and $S = 0.066 $ for the VAE-FPGA model, corresponding to a degradation of approximately 23\% after compression and hardware synthesis.
-While this loss is non-negligible, it indicates results of sufficiently high quality to consider partial offloading of generative simulation tasks to FPGAs, wherein tasks that require exceptionally high quality simulation can still rely on standard deployments.
+Averaging over all physics variables gives an average separation of $S_\mathrm{avg}=0.054$ for the VAE-GPU and $S_\mathrm{avg} = 0.066 $ for the VAE-FPGA model, corresponding to a degradation of approximately 23\% after compression and hardware synthesis.
+Compared to truth, the most significant loss in performance arises from limited capacity of the VAE model architecture rather than the FPGA implementation itself.
+While the simulation degradation is non-negligible, it indicates results of sufficiently high quality to consider partial offloading of generative simulation tasks to FPGAs, wherein tasks that require exceptionally high quality simulation can still rely on standard deployments.